Beyond Leaders and Laggards: A Typology of Renewable Energy Adoption Trajectories with Evidence from Off-Grid Communities: Discussion

 Typology analyses revealed large regional disparities, with trailing groups comprising 40\% of the clusters, surpassing the share of mid-range groups.
 While this outcome diverges from expectations of greater concentration around the regional mean curve, after a decade of PV deployment, it is nonetheless consistent with some other studies of off-grid rural areas.
 For example, evidence from Uganda \cite{aarakit2021adoption} and India \cite{akter2021off} similarly reveals substantial regional disparities in PV adoption and a predominance of lagging groups.

-Moreover, large disparities in adoption intensities between front-runners and mid-range groups—observed both cumulatively and at the most recent data point—indicate that these gaps still persist and have not diminished over time.
+Moreover, large disparities in adoption intensities between front-runners and mid-range groups, observed both cumulatively and at the most recent data point, indicate that these gaps still persist and have not diminished over time.
 This suggests that the regional adoption potential has not been fully realized and that the process did not reach maturity.

 We found a notable representation of retreating groups (18\%), indicating that stagnation/deterioration is not merely possible after adoption was established, but is rather common.
 Analyzing path transitions across the two parts of the timeline reinforces this observation, showing that in 17\% of the clusters, relative adoption rates and intensities shifted downward towards the end of the studied period.
-As was observed in other off-grid communities—e.g., in China \cite{chen2021linking}, Bangladesh \cite{chowdhury2016off}, and Côte d'Ivoire \cite{diallo2020effects}—such declines can stem from various causes.
+As was observed in other off-grid communities (e.g., in China \cite{chen2021linking}, Bangladesh \cite{chowdhury2016off}, and Côte d'Ivoire \cite{diallo2020effects}), such declines can stem from various causes.
 These include failures of system components over time, infrastructure degradation, and insufficient maintenance and service systems to provide long-term support.
 These findings underscore the need for proactive measures to halt regression and prevent its entrenchment.

 Unlike national-scale studies \cite{hastie2024independence}, suggesting that leapfrogging is a viable trajectory for marginal entities, a significant leap in late adopters is rather rare in the Bedouin case, accounting for only 2\% of the clusters.
 This indicates that, despite the favorable conditions resulting from established knowledge and proven feasibility, developed service availability, and a continuous decline in prices, late adopters tend to adopt at a slower pace, and only a few capitalize on these advantages to achieve intensive deployment that positions them high above the regional average.
-This finding highlights the need for more targeted incentive measures to accelerate adoption among entities that initiated adoption but continue to advance at a slow pace.
+This finding points to the need to reconsider optimistic projections of rapid RE diffusion and highlights the importance of more targeted incentive measures to accelerate adoption among entities that have initiated adoption but continue to progress at a slow pace.